+55. The company should report on corporate social responsibility developments in its directors' report or in a separate document, using an internationally accepted methodology.

+56. Director remuneration should be sufficient to attract individuals with the desired profile and compensate the commitment, abilities and responsibility that the post demands, but not so high as to compromise the independent judgement of non-executive directors.

+Complies $\boxtimes$ Explain $\square$

-Complies ☐ Partly complies ☐ Explain ☐ 55.
-The company should report on corporate social responsibility developments in its directors' report or in a separate document, using an internationally accepted methodology.
-Complies ☐ Partly complies ☐ Explain ☐ 56.
-Director remuneration should be sufficient to attract individuals with the desired profile and compensate the commitment, abilities and responsibility that the post demands, but not so high as to compromise the independent judgement of non-executive directors.
-Complies ⊠ Explain □ 57.
-Variable remuneration linked to the company and the director's performance, the award of shares, options or any other right to acquire shares or to be remunerated on the basis of share price movements, and membership of long-term savings schemes such as pension plans, retirement schemes or other welfare schemes, should be confined to executive directors.
+57. Variable remuneration linked to the company and the director's performance, the award of shares, options or any other right to acquire shares or to be remunerated on the basis of share price movements, and membership of long-term savings schemes such as pension plans, retirement schemes or other welfare schemes, should be confined to executive directors.

 The company may consider the share-based remuneration of non-executive directors provided they retain such shares until the end of their mandate.
 This condition, however, will not apply to shares that the director must dispose of to defray costs related to their acquisition.

-Complies ☐ Partly complies ☐ Explain ☐ 58.
-In the case of variable awards, remuneration policies should include limits and technical safeguards to ensure they reflect the professional performance of the beneficiaries and not simply the general progress of the markets or the company's sector, or circumstances of that kind.
-In particular, variable remuneration items should meet the following conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
+58. In the case of variable awards, remuneration policies should include limits and technical safeguards to ensure they reflect the professional performance of the beneficiaries and not simply the general progress of the markets or the company's sector, or circumstances of that kind.

+In particular, variable remuneration items should meet the following conditions:

+- a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
 This will ensure that performance measurement is not based solely on one-off, occasional or extraordinary events.

-Complies Partly complies Explain Not applicable The Company's variable remuneration system is based on strictly objective, measurable and quantifiable economic-financial criteria that is 100% linked to the value of the Group.
-Such objective is understood as a multiple of the consolidated EBITDA, less the and quantifiable economic-financial criteria that is 100% linked to the value of the Group.
+Complies $\square$ Partly complies $\boxtimes$ Explain $\square$ Not applicable $\square$

+The Company's variable remuneration system is based on strictly objective, measurable and quantifiable economic-financial criteria that is 100% linked to the value of the Group.
 Such objective is understood as a multiple of the consolidated EBITDA, less the net debt.
 In this respect, the company understands that said criteria consider the risk undertaken in order to obtain the result; as such, they consider not only the obtention of the results, measured in EBITDA terms, but also the levels of debt the company has in achieving them.

 The variable remuneration system applied to the Company's Executive Directors is applicable to all employees with variable remuneration.
 That is, the same measurement objectives and criteria are applied to over 1,200 employees, including directors, managers and employees.
 The variable renumeration policy exclusively includes financial criteria relating to the degree of compliance with the rules and the company's internal procedures, and its risk control and management policies.
-The company applies the zero-tolerance principle to all partial and full non-compliances of the company's internal procedures and risk control and management policies through the commitment and acceptance, by employees, directors and managers, of the company's Code of Conduct and its internal development rules.
+The company applies the zero-tolerance principle to all partial and full non-compliances of the company's internal procedures and risk control and management policies through the commitment and acceptance, by employees, directors and managers, of the company's Code of

+Conduct and its internal development rules.